chinhonnang0000/asteroidgen/README.md

 - turbine condensers power nodes

 Proposed untouched (not started yet)
+- Attacking units and war factories and refabs
 - mass drivers that need power.
 - skilltree for erida
 - skilltree for Jason 2.0 - to cause the planet to be playable.  (lead => copper => titanium(silicon) => thorium )